powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 The mapping of a CGMES `EquivalentInjection` depends on its location relative to the boundary area.

-If the `EquivalentInjection` is outside the boundary area it will be mapped to a PowSyBl `Generator`.
+If the `EquivalentInjection` is outside the boundary area, it will be mapped to a PowSyBl `Generator`.

-If the `EquivalentInjection` is at the boundary area its regulating voltage data will be mapped to the generation data inside the PowSyBl `DanglingLine` created at the boundary point and its values for `P`, `Q` will be used to define the DanglingLine `P0`, `Q0`.
+If the `EquivalentInjection` is at the boundary area, its regulating voltage data will be mapped to the generation data inside the PowSyBl `DanglingLine` created at the boundary point and its values for `P`, `Q` will be used to define the DanglingLine `P0`, `Q0`.

-The PowSyBl generator attributes:
+The PowSyBl generator's or dangling line's generation's attributes are created as such:
 - `MinP`/`MaxP` are copied from CGMES `minP`/`maxP` if defined, otherwise they are set to `-Double.MAX_VALUE`/`Double.MAX_VALUE`.
 - `TargetP`/`TargetQ` are set from `SSH` or `SV` values depending on the import option.
 CGMES values for `p`/`q` are given with load sign convention, so a change in sign is applied when copying them to `TargetP`/`TargetQ`.
 - `TargetV` The `regulationTarget` property is copied if it is not equal to zero.
 Otherwise, the nominal voltage associated to the connected terminal of the `equivalentInjection` is assigned.
 For CGMES Equivalent Injections the voltage regulation is allowed only at the point of connection.